 One of the key reasons the ECIA Foundation exists is to build awareness of the electronics industry and promote careers.
-Member companies manage their list of opportunities on their own websites and on job search sites like LinkedIn.
+Member companies manage their list of opportunities on their own websites and on job search sites like LinkedIn and Indeed.

 To review opportunities at a particular company, visit the Member Company Openings page.

 Whether it's engineering, sales, marketing or logistics – the opportunities are outstanding!

 There are some common skill sets that are key:

 - Effective communication skills – with an increase in the documentation and instructions used in the workplace, clear and concise communication is a requirement.